alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 #### Indirect Addressing
 The Index register (RI) is a permanent storage register that can be used to indirectly address other storage registers, indirectly branch to program labels, and hold loop counters for program loop control.
 Unlike other storage registers, *the Index register is always 68 bits*, regardless of current word size, and it is never converted to lines of program memory.

+Values can be stored in the Index register using the `STO I` instruction, and recalled using the `RCL I` instruction.
+The value of the Index register can also be swapped with the X register with the `X<>I` instruction.

+Data registers can be access indirectly by using the `(i)` instruction.
+Using `STO (i)` will store the value in the X register in the storage register whose index is stored in the I register.
+Using `RCL (i)` will recall the value from the storage register whose index is stored in the I register into the X register.
+The value of this indirectly addressed register can also be swapped with the value in the X register using the `X<>(i)` instruction.
+This is the only way to access the storage registers beyond the first 32.

 **WIP**
+Include GTO I and DSZ/ISZ from programming section (pdf pages 90 and 92)

 ### Flags
 **WIP**